We review submissions quarterly.

-Submissions are accepted on an ongoing basis and reviewed for publication by site organizers within a month of submission.
-Selections each review/publication period are limited; early submissions are encouraged.
-We are working to make these resources available as quickly as we can.
-We know this resource is needed as soon as possible and on a continuing basis.
+Submissions are accepted on an ongoing basis and reviewed for publication by site organizers by January 30th, April 30th, July 30th, and October 30th.
+Selections for each review/publication period are limited; early submissions are encouraged.
+Edits and updates to previously posted projects are also welcomed at any time.
+We work to publish and update these resources available as quickly as we can.

 We suggest previewing the Submission Form first.